-Food donation can serve as a vital solution to the challenges of global hunger and food waste.
+Food donation can serve as a vital solution to the challenges of global hunger and food loss and waste.
 It redirects safe, surplus food that would otherwise be lost or wasted onto the plates of those who need it most.
 Yet uncertainty surrounding food donation laws and policies is hindering the expansion of food banks and food recovery organizations.

 To help address the most pressing legal questions and operational barriers to food donation around the world, the Harvard Law School Food Law and Policy Clinic (FLPC) and The Global FoodBanking Network (GFN) launched The Global Food Donation Policy Atlas in February 2019.
-This two-year partnership aims to pave the way for the expansion of food donation by:
+This multiyear partnership aims to pave the way for the expansion of food donation by:

 Analyzing the most common legal barriers to greater food donation in these countries and sharing best practices for overcoming them; the legal issues examined are outlined below.

-The country-specific findings and recommendations of the project can be found on the Library page.
+The country-specific findings and recommendations of the project can be found on the Country research page.
 The interactive Quick-view atlas enables users to easily compare food donation laws and policies among countries.
 Further information by policy area can be found on the Best practices page.
 You can also view the Methodology and download a one-page summary of the project.

 Food safety for donations: A key barrier to food donation can be the lack of knowledge or readily available guidance regarding safety procedures for donated food.
 All donated food should be safe for consumption and comply with applicable food safety laws and regulations.
 Potential donors, however, are often uncertain as to which food safety regulations apply to donated food and the steps necessary to comply.